joedust/esp32-ble-mouse-jiggler/README.md

-# ESP32 Bluetooth Low Energy (BLE) Mouse Jiggler
+# ESP32 Bluetooth Low Energy Mouse Jiggler

-This is a lightweight, invisible ESP32 powered Bluetooth mouse jiggler that helps your Microsoft Teams to stay awake while you're on the toilet or for a walk with your dog.
+This is a lightweight, invisible ESP32 powered Bluetooth mouse jiggler that helps your PC to stay awake while you're on the toilet or taking a break.

 <table>
   <tr>